vasyan/my_blog/posts/fixing-artemis-docker-issues-on-m4-macbook.md

     - 'macos'
 ---

+### Update 2025-04-18
+The problem is caused by outdated Docker.
+Simply update it and you're good.
+Version 28.0.1 works fine.

 I got a new M4 chipset MacBook last week and instantly encountered a strange bug inside a Docker container running `artemisMQ`.
 The issue was related to a mysterious problem with the `hsdis` library.
 There isn't much information available online about this new chipset, so I hope this note will save someone some time.

 ```sh